Cardi B’s Sister Hennessy Carolina Sizzles In A Pastel Bikini While Drinking Champagne On The Beach

 Hennessy was also asked if she’d predicted her fame.

-“I don’t want to [say], “Yeah I seen it coming,” but I did see it coming.
-My teachers used to tell me all the time, “One day you’re going to be famous.
-Make sure you come back, don’t forget about me when you make it.”
+“I don’t want to [say], ‘Yeah I seen it coming,’ but I did see it coming.
+My teachers used to tell me all the time, ‘One day you’re going to be famous.
+Make sure you come back, don’t forget about me when you make it.’
 People would tell me, like teachers with their masters degrees.
-When people who are very intelligent are telling you that, it’s like “Oh my God are you for real?” she replied.
+When people who are very intelligent are telling you that, it’s like ‘Oh my God are you for real?'” she replied.

 Hennessy has 5.6 million Instagram followers.
 It’s a lower following compared to Cardi, but it isn’t insignificant.
-Fans wishing to see more of Hennessy should give her Instagram a follow.
+Fans wishing to see more of Hennessy should give her Instagram account a follow.
 Cardi recently made The Inquisitr’s headlines for sharing birthday snaps with husband Offset.